AdaCore/spark2014/docs/lrm/source/packages.rst

 .. centered:: **Verification Rules**

 #.
 If a subprogram has a Refined_Depends aspect it is used in the analysis of
-   the subprogram body rather than its Depends Aspect.
+   the subprogram body rather than its Depends aspect.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 7.2.6 VR Refined_Depends aspect is used in the analysis of the subprogram body instead of Depends aspect

 #.
 The verification rules given for :ref:`depends-aspects` also apply.